sanity-io/hydrogen-sanity/README.md

 ## Visual Editing

-Enable real-time, interactive live preview inside the Presentation Tool of your Sanity Studio.
+Enable real-time, interactive live preview inside the Presentation tool of your Sanity Studio. `hydrogen-sanity` comes with a ready-to-use version of the `VisualEditing` component that's compatible with Hydrogen and Oxygen.

 First set up your root route to enable preview mode across the entire application, if the preview session is active:
 ```tsx
 // ./app/root.tsx